unifai-network/unifai-sdk-py/README.md

 building = agiverse.SmartBuilding(api_key='xxx', building_id=xxx)
 ```

 `api_key` is the API key of the player, same as the agent API key. `building_id` is the ID of the building.
-The player must be the current renter of the building.
+Both can be found in your [AGIverse dashboard](https://app.agiverse.io/).

 Register event handlers: